jeancochrane/jeancochrane.com/content/blog/safe-set-not-null-postgres.md

     RAISE 'column "%%.%%.%%" contains null values', _Schema, _Table, _Column USING ERRCODE = 'check_violation';
 END IF;

--- Set NOT NULL for the column by updating the pg_catalog directly:
+-- Set NOT NULL for the column by updating the pg_catalog directly EXECUTE format('

-EXECUTE format('
     UPDATE pg_catalog.pg_attribute SET attnotnull = TRUE
     WHERE attrelid = %%L::oid